 I love the fresh approach to eating that Whole30 provides.
 Since the plan doesn’t include grains, I got creative with the ingredients.
-This made it easy to make them truly gluten-free crab cakes as well because we didn’t use grain flour to coat them with.
+This made it easy to make them truly gluten-free crab cakes as well because we didn’t use grain flour or bread crumbs to coat them with.

 They taste fantastic and hold up well while frying.
 We found that almond flour and an egg worked fantastically together!
 If you don’t eat egg, you can use a flax egg.
 Don’t know how to make one?
 Veggie Balance shows how to make a flax egg.

 Pro Tip: You can also use another nut flour like chestnut or tiger nut if you aren’t as fond of almond flour.
 You can also use coconut flour if you’d like.

-For the mayonnaise, you will need to use a Whole30 approved brand (like this Primal Kitchen one that I love) or make your own Whole30 mayo like Cheryl over at 40Aprons did.
 Everyday Maven also has a great recipe and shows you how to make homemade mayo.
 You can even go totally different with these paleo salmon cakes from Everyday Maven or these Maryland-Style crab cakes from Evolving Table.